Skip to content

 What about medication?anchor

-Not all babies with reflux need medication, but some may.
+Some babies with reflux need medication.
 If your baby does need treatment, you will need to work closely with your pediatrician/pediatric GI specialist to find the correct medication and dosage for your baby.
 If you are not seeing improvement, please keep in constant communication with the doctor.
 Finding the correct medication and dosage for your baby may take time.

 Remember: As your baby grows, the dosage may need to be adjusted.

-All babies should sleep on their back even babies with reflux.* This position does NOT increase the risk of choking.
+All babies should be placed to sleep on their back, even babies with reflux.* This position does NOT increase the risk of choking.
 It is, indeed, safe.

-The AAP says this: “Sleep position does not increase the risk of choking and aspiration in infants, even those with gastroesophageal reflux, because infants have airway anatomy and mechanisms that protect against aspiration.”
+The AAP(6) says this: “Sleep position does not increase the risk of choking and aspiration in infants, even those with gastroesophageal reflux because infants have airway anatomy and mechanisms that protect against aspiration.”

 This video will help you understand why it IS safe for a baby (even one with reflux) to sleep on his or her back: